KxSystems/docs/docs/interfaces/hdf5/examples.md

 q).hdf5.writeAttr[fname;dset_name;temp_attr;21.7 20.3]
 ```

+## Create a group

-* Create a group to contain tables related to another experiment
+Create a group to contain tables related to another experiment.

 ```q
 // Create a group within the dataset